daldakota/OperatorTest/README.md

 ### Asset List

-- CRT Screen
+- CRT Monitor
 	+ Call monitor = shows who is calling who and prompts for access codes.
 	+ 4-5 line CRT monitor?
 - Call Line Selector
 	+ 4 light-up buttons that display if a line is being used (green glow) or not (red)
+		- Each button needs to be labeled (1,2,3,4)
+		- Each button has a correlating light that can change
 	+ Click on the buttons to switch line is active
 	+ 19-inch / 1U server rack hardware
 - Call Scrambler